Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 Blake Anderson - Stephens, Inc.

 Okay.
-And then for the margin guidance for the year, are you still attributing that range primarily through your investments and delivering cloud infrastructure, or is there anything that's kind of popped up in the 1Q that might be driving that that we should pay attention to more throughout the rest of the year?
+And then for the margin guidance for the year, are you still attributing that range primarily to your investments and delivering cloud infrastructure, or is there anything that's kind of popped up in the 1Q that might be driving that that we should pay attention to more throughout the rest of the year?

 William J. Lansing - Fair Isaac Corp.